Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-03.md

 because it provided a good and familiar baseline in 2016-2017, but it does mean we have to deal with some of the annoying fantasy racism that later games made an effort to remove.
-The text actually does acknowledge some of that racism, though this is kinda disguised in the general tongue-in-cheek tone in which the super generic implied setting is presented.
+The text actually does acknowledge some of that racism, though that acknoledgment is a bit impaired by the general tongue-in-cheek tone in which the super generic implied setting is presented.

 You see, many social traits in GURPS like Appearance and Social Stigma are relative. _Who_ thinks the bard is hot, and _who_ looks down on the barbarian's